-The Planning Commission must make a finding that the proposed access locations are 'suitable.'
+Findings: The Planning Commission cannot make a finding that the proposed access locations are 'suitable.'
 The State relinquished the Highway 101 portion of Hemlock Street to the City in 1994, as a portion of the City Street System, and no longer functions as a limited access highway.
 The current local and federal functional classifications for Hemlock are Minor Arterial (Cannon Beach Comprehensive Plan) and Major Collector (Federal/State of Oregon Classification).
 Minor Arterials interconnect residential, shopping, employment and recreational activities at the community level and do not require limited access.
 The proposed approach on Hemlock would fall approximately 285' south of the Forest Lawn intersection and 185' from the next northern driveway access of 1688 Hemlock, while on the east side of Hemlock, over the same stretch, there are four access approaches onto Hemlock.

 The Cannon Beach Comprehensive Plan states, "Access to Hemlock Street and U.S. 101 shall be limited.
 Wherever possible, traffic from development shall enter these roads from shared access points or streets, rather than individual driveways."
-The application proposes a single driveway access point off of Forest Lawn serving Lot 2, while Lots 1 & 3 would share an access point off of Hemlock.
-As the introduction of two more single-family dwellings on Hemlock would not likely add a significant portion (estimated to be 20 vehicle trips per day according to Federal Highways) to the 'background' traffic already using Hemlock, which according to the recent TSP shows daily vehicle counts during the summer season around 4000 vehicle trips per day, the evidence that supports access should be conditionally approved awaiting a public hearing and decision by City Council, striking the plat note restriction, before Final Plat.
+The application proposes a single driveway access point off Forest Lawn serving Lot 2, while Lots 1 & 3 would share an access point off of Hemlock.
+Although the introduction of two more single-family dwellings on Hemlock would not likely add a significant portion (estimated to be 20 vehicle trips per day according to Federal Highways) to the 'background' traffic already using Hemlock, which according to the recent TSP shows daily vehicle counts during the summer season around 4000 vehicle trips per day, the Planning Commission does not abide the rationale to increase access points onto Hemlock when not warranted and thus, the application fails to meet the criterion.

 F. The site and building design ensure that the use will be compatible with the surrounding area.

-Cannon Beach Planning Commission | P#22-01 & CU#22-02 Patrick & Dave LLC Staff Comment: This criteria does not apply as building designs have not been submitted in conjunction with the partition application.
+Findings: This criteria does not apply as building designs have not been submitted in conjunction with the partition application.